Leadtype

 LLM files

-The leadtype/llm entry point produces four flavors of agent-facing output, all derived from the same docs source:
+The leadtype/llm entry point produces five flavors of agent-facing output — four derived from a docs source tree, plus one that takes pages directly:

 • generateLlmsTxt — for hosted websites.
 Emits the /llms.txt convention with root-relative markdown mirror links.